MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 Workgroup clusters support several workloads.
 Workgroup clusters are recommended and supported for:

-- **Hyper-V VMs.** Supported cluster workload.
+- **Hyper-V VMs.** Supported cluster workload starting in Windows Server S2025.
-- **SQL Server Availability Groups.** SQL Server is a supported workload.
+- **SQL Server Availability Groups.** SQL Server is a supported workload for Windows Server 2016 throuh Windows Server 2025.
 To deploy a SQL Server workload, follow the instructions to create a [domain independent availability group](/sql/database-engine/availability-groups/windows/domain-independent-availability-groups#create-a-domain-independent-availability-group-1).

 Workgroup clusters aren't supported for: